SumoLogic/sumologic-documentation/docs/manage/manage-subscription/create-manage-orgs-service-providers.md

 You can upgrade a trial org by editing the org and changing the Plan Type.
 When you upgrade a POV Trial org, if the org is in a different Sumo Logic deployment from the parent org, the Credits çalculator may add a deployment factor, which is a percentage upcharge that varies by deployment.

+The plan gets downgraded to **Free** once the 45-day POV trial period is over.
+The data will be deleted post seven days after your POV trial expiration date, which can create issues when you request a re-activation.
+So, to overcome this issue, Sumo Logic now alerts you in three different places as shown below on the platform about the expiration date.

+- **Add Organizations**.
+While creating the New organization, you can view a information about downgrading your plan when the selected **Plan Type** is **POV Trail**.
+- **View details for the selected organizations**.
+You can see the **Plan Expiry** date with a information about the downgrading of your plan in the view details side panel for the selected organizations.
+This tooltip is different for CSV and Non-CSV provisioned child org.
+- **Child org table**.
+If the number of days left for expiry is less than 14, a warning icon with the expiry date will be shown against the respective organizations, and the information about downgrading your plan will turn into a warning with the same message.

 For more information, see [Upgrade a POV Trial org](#upgrade-a-pov-trial-org) below.

 ## Create a POV Trial org